 Data must be retained for a minimum of 10 years.
 For population health and clinical studies this retention period is extended to 20 years.

-If funding is successful the outline Data Management Plan will be shared with the relevant NERC data centre, who will work with PIs to prepare a detailed data management plan within three months of the start of the grant.
+If funding is successful the outline Data Management Plan will be shared with the relevant NERC data centre, who will work with PIs to prepare a detailed data management plan within three to six months of the start of the grant.
 NERC provide a full Data Management Plan template.

 DMPOnline has templates for the outline and full NERC Data Management Plans.
 Guidance on using DMPOnline is available from our DMPOnline guidance page.

 Applications for NERC funding must identify all resources needed to implement the Data Management Plan.
+The relevant NERC data centre can provide advice relating to additional specialist data management costs that may need to be included in the grant proposal.

 The NERC Data Policy explicitly requires that all research publications arising from NERC funding must include a statement on how the supporting data and any other relevant research materials can be accessed.
 Guidance on writing data access statements is available in our 'Archiving and sharing data' guide.